Carpe-Hora/SmsSender/README.md

 in an SMS reader.

 By using the `SingleRecipientSender`, you'll be able to send your SMS without any other changes thanks to the decorator pattern.
-Just pass your in-use sender (`chSmsSender` for instance) and a recipient phonenumber, and you're done.
+Just pass your in-use sender (`SmsSender` for instance) and a recipient phonenumber, and you're done.

 ``` php